-- 1) Learning about membrane model systems for neutron reflectivity and getting a comprehension of the various factors contributing to a successful biological experiment. - 2) Structural characterization of solid supported lipid bilayer membranes formed on a silicon wafer.
-This includes: - the characterization of bilayer thickness. - the determination of the headgroup hydration - the determination of the bilayer completeness - the determination of the area per lipid - the measurement of the thickness of the water gap between the bilayer and the substrate. - 3) Comparison of different preparation techniques and the identification of the technique which produces the most complete lipid bilayers. - 4) Having fun.
+- 1) Learning about membrane model systems for neutron reflectivity and getting a comprehension of the various factors contributing to a successful biological experiment. - 2) Structural characterization of tethered lipid bilayer membranes (tBLM) formed on a gold surface.
+This includes: - the characterization of bilayer thickness. - the determination of the headgroup hydration - the determination of the bilayer completeness - · the determination of the area per lipid - the measurement of the thickness of the water gap between the bilayer and the substrate. - 3) Adding lysozyme to the tBLM and measure protein adsorption.
+This protein is know to only interact unspecifically with the hydrocarbon core of the lipid bilayer in case a defect-rich lipid bilayer is present.
+The experiment will probe the bilayer for defects, which is important for protein studies that ultimately aim at specific binding to the bilayer. - 4) Having fun.